-A first line defense for the symptoms of Listeria and the other food and water borne infectious organisms one might encounter may lie in Stomach Rescue from Peaceful Mountain.
-It is a colloidal silver and peppermint oil which in theory interacts with the pathogens and kills them.
+A first line defense for the symptoms of Listeria and the other food and water borne infectious organisms one might encounter may lie in colloidal silver and peppermint oil which in theory interacts with the pathogens and kills them.

-This is not an endorsement since we have not tried it and it is only mentioned to make our visitors aware that it exists.
-Anyone that is interested is urged to do their own research befoe using it.
+This is not an endorsement since we have not tried them and it is only mentioned to make our visitors aware that it exists.
+Anyone that is interested is urged to do their own research before using it.

 It is not intended as a treatment or cure and has not been evaluated or approved by the FDA; it should be viewed as a stop-gap until professional medical help can take over.